No4Sec/htb-writeups/README.md

 Welcome to my collection of Hack The Box machine writeups.
 All machines are solved legally and ethically for learning purposes only.
+⚠️ Educational purpose only.
+No real flag/hash/password is shared.
+Writeups are based on my own progress and understanding.
+Respect HTB's rules.
+Support learning, not cheating.

 ## 📌 Structure

-Each writeup is written in Hungarian and follows this structure:
+Each writeup is written in Hungarian and Englisg, follows this structure:

 - Recon
 - Initial Access